CALL ACE 954-953-5861

 Construction Site Falls and Debris

 This is one of the most common ways that people suffer injuries on the job.
 The compensation that you receive depends on where the incident happened.
 If you are an employee, and your fall happened on the job, you would need to file a workers’ compensation claim because you cannot sue your employer.
 You could sue a third party, such as another contractor, if they were responsible for your injury.
+If you are a passerby, you could file a lawsuit if you sustained injuries due to debris falling from a construction site or something that is left in a public passageway.
+Construction sites often encroach onto sidewalks, and the contractor assumes liability if their equipment or debris injures people.

 Hotel Accidents

 Hotels are another common area where people suffer injury.
+Here are some examples of hotel premises liability injuries:

 • Broken plumbing causing you to be burned by hot water